ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 The Christmas elves are a type of huldufolk known as the hulderálfar, which translates literally into the common mortal tongue as "hidden elf".
 They are the result of the intermingling of various fae, primarily including the álfar and huldufolk.

-Hulderálfar are recognized by their small stature, vivid colored eyes with hues from the auora borealis they traverse, and sharp pointy ears that stick out near perpendicularly from the sides of their heads.
+Hulderálfar are recognized by their small stature, vivid colored eyes with hues from the aurora borealis they traverse, and sharp pointy ears that stick out near perpendicularly from the sides of their heads.
 Some say the álfar ethereal beauty in their blood provides their flawless skin, rosy cheeks, and expressive demeanor.
-Most hulderálfr cultures appreciate aesthetics and will often decorate their living quaters and things along with themselves if they can.
+Most hulderálfr cultures appreciate aesthetics and will often decorate their living quarters and things along with themselves if they can.
 Some of the males sport beards or mustaches, typically well groomed as their daily living can allow.
-Their muscularture varies greatly on their day-to-day to activities.
+Their musculature varies greatly on their day-to-day to activities.
 While rarely equivalent to that of your average dwarf, they certainly can put on some bulk under the right conditions.

 Not all of the hulderálfar joined Santa Claus on his mission.